Bodmer/Audio-Spectrum-FFT/README.md

 3. FFT window size
 4. Peak marker on/off and decay rate
 5. Peak marker as bar or dot
+6. Frequency amplitude gain
-6. 'scope trace on/off
+7. Oscilloscope trace on/off and amplitude gain
-7. Waterfall option (default off)
+8. Waterfall option (default off)

 The display update uses DMA so that the display can be updated while an FFT and sample gathering is in progress.